Alejogb1/job-board/blog-data/how-do-i-fine-tune-an-object-detection-model-for-custom-data-and-classes-using-detectron2.md

 id: "how-do-i-fine-tune-an-object-detection-model-for-custom-data-and-classes-using-detectron2"
 ---

-Alright, let's talk about fine-tuning object detection models with Detectron2 – something I've certainly spent my fair share of time on.
-This isn't a plug-and-play affair; getting it *just so* requires a nuanced understanding of the framework and your dataset.
+, let's talk about fine-tuning object detection models with Detectron2 – something I've certainly spent my fair share of time on.
+This isn't a plug-and-play affair; getting it _just so_ requires a nuanced understanding of the framework and your dataset.
 It’s something I had to grapple with years ago when I was working on a project involving anomaly detection in industrial production lines; the pre-trained models just didn't cut it for the specific kinds of defects we were encountering.

 First, and perhaps most crucially, let’s acknowledge that a pre-trained model, while offering a great starting point, is rarely going to be perfect for your specific task.
 The core principle of transfer learning, which underpins fine-tuning, is that a model trained on a large dataset like COCO or ImageNet has learned features that are broadly useful.
 We're essentially adapting these pre-existing features to our custom classes and dataset.
 In Detectron2, this adaptation is done primarily by modifying the final layers of the network, while retaining most of the weights learned in the pre-training process.